waelzahir/libasm/README.md

 # libasm
-creating a library from assembly
+creating a library using assembly